 The precise location of a loudspeaker in a listening room is known to affect loudspeaker preference ratings.
-When multiple loudspeakers are compared the evaluation is limited by the poor human auditory memory.
+When multiple loudspeakers are compared, the evaluation is limited by the poor human auditory memory.
 To overcome these problems, a method to evaluate and compare loudspeakers using headphones is proposed.
 The method utilizes personal head-related transfer functions in rendering the sound field recorded in a standard listening room with an artificial head.
-Equalization of circumaural headphones and the artificial head are investigated.
+The equalization of circumaural headphones and the artifical-head responses for individual listeners are investigated.
 Formal listening tests are conducted to examine differences between the proposed binaural method and real loudspeakers in a standard listening room.
-Listening tests show that the virtualized loudspeakers can be nearly imperceptible from reality in many but not in all cases.
+Listening tests show that the virtualized loudspeakers can be nearly imperceptible from reality in many but not all cases.

+parent curtain.

-1. INTRODUCTION
+0 INTRODUCTION

-Traditionally, subjective evaluation of loudspeakers is done in room acoustics, usually in standardized listening rooms.
+Traditionally the subjective evaluation of loudspeakers is done in room acoustics, usually in standardized listening rooms.
 Listening tests are conducted to assess loudspeaker performance or to establish the preference ranking of several loudspeakers.
-Initially, the performance of the loudspeakers is evaluated by the designer and the final evaluation is made by the consumer when making a purchase decision.
+Initially the performance of the loudspeakers is evaluated by the designer, and the final evaluation is made by the consumer when making a purchase decision.
 However, there are several aspects that can prevent reliable direct comparisons between loudspeakers.

 Human auditory memory is short.
-We cannot accurately remember complex sound images for longer than few seconds.
-Our long-term auditory memory does not yield solid references and our mood-of-the-day can severely affect the preference ratings if we try to compare a current loudspeaker to a loud-speaker which is not presently at hand.
+We cannot accurately remember complex sound images for longer than a few seconds.
+Our long-term auditory memory does not yield solid references and our mood of the day can affect the preference ratings severely if we try to compare a current loudspeaker to a loudspeaker that is not presently at hand.

 It is well established that the position of a loudspeaker in a room can strongly affect the perceived sound quality.
-Also, the room itself affects preference ratings even if the loudspeakers to be evaluated are placed at the same position.
+Also, the room itself affects preference ratings even if the loudspeakers to be evaluated are placed in the same position.
 Bech [1] showed that the listening room will influence the perceived differences between loudspeakers in different positions as well as the perceived differences between loudspeakers in similar positions in a different room.
 Olive et al. [2] came to similar conclusions.
 They found that loudspeaker location was the most significant factor in listener preference ratings.